Thesis Regulations & Procedures

 3. The MLA Style Manual is to be used as the norm for bibliography, footnotes or endnotes, and scholarly methods.

 5. For MA Students: Summer support for students writing MA theses is contingent upon submission of a substantial and acceptable portion (for example, a twenty-five-page chapter) by May 15.
 Thesis supervisors will report to the Graduate Chair whether this condition has been met.
-However, the Graduate Committee recommends the following schedule: March 15: First chapter submitted to First and Second Readers; July 1: Completed first draft submitted to Supervisor and Supervisory Committee Member.
+However, the Graduate Committee recommends the following schedule: March 15: First chapter submitted to Supervisor and Supervisory Committee Member; July 1: Completed first draft submitted to Supervisor and Supervisory Committee Member.
 Final submission deadlines are set by the School of Graduate and Postdoctoral Studies.
 See http://grad.uwo.ca/current_students/thesis/timelines.html

 D. Examination of the Thesis

-The Calendar of the School of Graduate and Postdoctoral Studies should be consulted carefully with regard to the Department's regulation of examinations.
-The following is merely a supplement to the Calendar and Guide for the Preparation of Theses:
+The Graduate Regulations of the School of Graduate and Postdoctoral Studies should be consulted carefully with regard to the regulation of examinations.
+The following is merely a supplement to the Graduate Regulations and Thesis Guidelines:

-1. When you have completed the thesis to the satisfaction of your Chief Supervisor and Second Reader, they will notify the Chair of the Committee on Graduate Studies in English that it is ready for examination.
+1. When you have completed the thesis to the satisfaction of your Supervisory Committee, they will notify the Chair of the Committee on Graduate Studies in English that it is ready for examination.
 The supervisor(s) and candidate should discuss potential examiners and supply names and contact information of potential examiners to the Grad Chair, who invites examiners to participate.
 Once the examiners and date/time are set, the Grad Chair notifies SGPS about examiners and date of examination, as they give final approval over the examination board.

 For MA thesis examinations: Three examiners are required - one university examiner, and two departmental examiners.*